matchesfashion/recruitment-java-api/README.md

 ### Sending us your solution

-* Link to your PRIVATE git repo
+* Link to your public git repo
 * Or a link to your zipped up code